Debating for Democracy

 Students will be expected to carry out significant advocacy and educational activities to advance their issue during the 2018-2019 academic year.

-Students must submit their letter and project proposal to their Project Pericles Program Director by Friday, March 9, 2018.
-The Program Director will review each letter and select up to four to forward to Project Pericles.
-The names of all of the students who worked on each letter must be sent to Project Pericles with the students who prepared each letter clearly identified.
+Students must submit their letter and project proposal by 10 AM on Friday, March 9, 2018.
+We will review each letter and select up to four to forward to Project Pericles.
+The names of all of the students who worked on each letter must be sent to Project Pericles.
 All letters should be mailed by the students to the appropriate elected official by March 16.

 A committee consisting of people with significant experience in public policy will review the submitted letters and project proposals using the criteria below.
 Based on this review, the five winning teams will be selected.
-We will announce the five winning teams in April 2018.
+Project Pericles will announce the five winning teams in April 2018.

 April 2018 — Five winning teams announced after review by a panel of experts.